-Definition of Sexual Harassment 4.
-Definition: The policy should explain the definition of sexual harassment in plain and simple language.
-For instance, sexual harassment means a person makes an unwelcome conduct of a sexual nature to another person. unwelcome conduct includes unwelcome sexual attention, physical contact, talking about issues of a sexual nature, or making a sexual advance.
+• The policy should explain the definition of sexual harassment in plain and simple language.
+For instance, sexual harassment means a person makes an unwelcome conduct of a sexual nature to another person.
+The unwelcome conduct includes unwelcome sexual attention, physical contact, talking about issues of a sexual nature, or making a sexual advance.
 It also amounts to sexual harassment if that other person finds the environment sexually hostile or intimidating.

-Section 2(5) of Sex Discrimination Ordinance (SDO) provides the definition of sexual harassment.
-In addition, sections 2(7), 2(8), 9, 23, 39 and 40 are relevant provisions in relation to sexual harassment. the SDO, the legal definition of sexual harassment is: (a) If any person (i) makes an unwelcome sexual advance, or an unwelcome request for sexual favors, to another person; or (ii) engages in other unwelcome conduct of a sexual nature in relation to that person, in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated that she would be offended, humiliated or intimidated; or (b) The person, alone or together with other persons, engages in conduct of a sexual nature which creates a hostile or intimidating environment for another person.
-Clarification of common myths: Regardless of gender: the policy should state that sexual harassment may occur to any person, regardless of gender; all provisions in the SDO and the organisation policy related to sexual harassment are applicable to both sexual harassment between men and women as well as between persons of the same sex.
+- Section 2(5) of the Sex Discrimination Ordinance (SDO) provides the definition of sexual harassment.
+In addition, sections 2(7), 2(8), 9, 23, 23A, 39, 39A and 40 are also provisions in relation to sexual harassment.
+Under the SDO, the legal definition of sexual harassment is: - (a) If any person - (i) makes an unwelcome sexual advance, or an unwelcome request for sexual favours, to another person; or - (ii) engages in other unwelcome conduct of a sexual nature in relation to that person, in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated that she would be offended, humiliated or intimidated; or